 Nitrates from beetroot juice have been shown to lower systolic blood pressure in hypertensive adults.
 Friendly bacteria in your mouth reduce nitrates to nitrites, which in the acidic environment of the stomach become nitric oxide.
 This gas then prompts smooth muscle in blood vessel walls to unwind, widening arteries and allowing blood to flow more freely.

 Beyond blood pressure, beetroot juice helps guard the integrity of your vascular lining.
 The endothelial cells that coat your arteries rely on nitric oxide to communicate and regulate inflammation.
-Without enough of this molecule, tiny tears can invite plaque buildup and stiffen vessels, setting the stage for atherosclerosis.
+Without enough of this molecule, tiny tears can invite plaque buildup and stiffen vessels.
+Nitric oxide plays an important role in maintaining normal vascular function.

 Beetroot’s betalains and phenolic compounds further dampen inflammatory signals, so drinking nitrate-rich juice may double down on heart defense.
-In small studies, patients with coronary conditions experienced reduced markers of vascular inflammation when they made beet juice part of their daily routine.
+In some small-scale studies have explored how beetroot compounds may influence markers related to vascular function, when they made beet juice part of their daily routine.
+Beetroot is just one of several ingredients associated with circulation and heart wellness.
+Checkout our Cold-Pressed Juicing and Wellness Guide to explores how different juice ingredients support cardiovascular and overall health goals.

 Athletic Performance